Learning and Families is proud to offer three theatre opportunities for students in grades 7 – 12:

 Reference Video

 We strongly encourage families to do their due diligence and thoroughly research a production before registering for theatre.
-Here is a video example of this year’s spring musical.
+Here is a video example of this year’s Spring musical.
 This is video example is only meant to give parents an idea of what the show entails before registering for the program.
 Most (if not all) blocking and choreography will be different in our adaptation.
-All lines and music will be the same.

 Required Materials: